elastic/apm-agent-python/docs/config/django.rst

 ~~~~~~~~~~~~~~

 In some situations you may wish for a slightly different behavior to how Opbeat
 communicates with your server.
-For this, opbeat_python allows you to specify a custom
+For this, opbeat allows you to specify a custom
 client::

-    OPBEAT_CLIENT = 'opbeat_python.contrib.django.DjangoClient'
+    OPBEAT_CLIENT = 'opbeat.contrib.django.DjangoClient'

 Caveats
 -------